facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 Here's an example of how we can serialize an animated value and an interpolation node (not the exact implementation, just an example).

-Create the native value node:
+Create the native value node, this is the value that will be animated:
 ```
 NativeAnimatedModule.createNode({
   id: 1,